FireElementalNE/MPCLoopParallelization/AlgoDef/Explanations.md

 _SHOW EXAMPLE_

-The next in SCC creation step is to define each **node** of the graph.
-The parser analyzed each statement of the loop.
-If the statement contains an array reference (Note,that due to SSA guarantees that there can be only one array reference in any single statement) it is classified as a **read**, or a **write**.
+The next step in SCC creation is to define each **node** of the graph.
+The parser analyzes each statement of the loop.
+If the statement contains an array reference (Note, that due to SSA guarantees that there can be only one array reference in any single statement) it is classified as a **read**, or a **write**.
 The statement is a **write** only if the statement is an _assignment statement_, and the array reference is on the left-hand side of the assignment, otherwise it is classified as a **read**.
-This statement, along its original _source_line number and index of the array reference are stored as a **node**.
+This statement, its _original source_ line number, and index of the array reference are stored as a **node**.

 After all the nodes have been found, edge creation and labeling begins.